EXPERT PROMPTING MASTERCLASS

 - A new case to generate

-Test it and compare the output quality to what you'd get without examples.
+Test it and compare quality to outputs without examples.

 Framework 5: Constraint-Based Creativity